Bitperfect Windows7 Foobar2000 - HiFi Music Server

 - If you wan to use your iPhone/iPad for remote control download foobar2000 component installer install this component.
 Check out "File / Preferences / Components" if it has been installed and download the App "MonkeyMote 4 foobar2000" and connect it with your new digital audio music server!

-Now enjoy listening to your music via USB.
+Now enjoy listening to your music with a bitperfect Windows10 via USB.

 C) Installing the BIOS